taijulsir/real-estate-project-client-side/README.md

 4) Maximum 6 properties can be advertised 🌐6️⃣:
    - Limitation on the number of advertised properties.

+- Reported Property Page:
+1) Admin can view all reported properties 🚫:
+   - The properties which are reported by users admin can show all reported properties.
+2) Card with property details (property image,property title, reporter information, agent information) 📊🏡:
+   - Organized display of reported property information.
+3) Manage reported properties & can remove specific reported properties and reviews 🚀🔄:
+   - Remove reported properties and reviews for specific properties.

 # Agent DashBoard 👤